DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Finance-utilities-connections.md

 Field         | Description                         | Example or Options :--           |:--                                  |:--
-**Container name**  |	Specify the blob storage container	  | integration-import **Credential type** |	Select applicable Credential type for Azure blob	| •	Key vault <br> •	Database **Storage account name**  |	Enabled when Credential type = Database **Storage account key**   |	Enabled when Credential type = Database **Connection string**     |	Enabled when Credential type = Key vault **Archive container name**  |	Enter the path where the imported files are to be copied to	| integration-archive **Search mask**           |	A file mask is used to match files in the Import path	        | Bank123* **Error container name**  |	Enter the path where the files that matches the Search mask, but haven’t successfully been imported, are copied to	| integration-error
+**Container name**  |	Specify the blob storage container.
+Folders are not supported	  | integration-import **Credential type** |	Select applicable Credential type for Azure blob	| •	Key vault <br> •	Database **Storage account name**  |	Enabled when Credential type = Database **Storage account key**   |	Enabled when Credential type = Database **Connection string**     |	Enabled when Credential type = Key vault **Archive container name**  |	Enter the path where the imported files are to be copied to.
+Folders are not supported	| integration-archive
+**Search mask**           |	A file mask is used to match files in the Import path	        | Bank123* **Error container name**  |	Enter the path where the files that matches the Search mask, but haven’t successfully been imported, are copied to.
+Folders are not supported	| integration-error

 ### SFTP